 Spouses Reimbursed For Licensing & Certification Fees

-Marine Corps Spouses Will Now Be Reimbursed For Licensing and Certification Fees
+Military Spouses Will Now Be Reimbursed For Licensing and Certification Fees Due to PCS

-Marine Corps spouses will now be able to apply for a reimbursement for up to $500 for the cost of licensing and certification in a new state after a PCS.
+Marine Corps, Army, Coast Guard, Navy, and Air Force spouses are now able to apply for a reimbursement of up to $1,000 for the cost of licensing and certification in a new state after a PCS.
 This will make it much easier for military spouses when they do need to move to a new state because they are married to a service member.